lauryndbrown/ASCII_Civ/README.md

 ```
 Notice that a display is required to separate the game logic from the code printing to the terminal.
 You display should extend the Display class in game_display.py.
 ###Image to ASCII Conversion
 The ASCII_Art Class located in `ascii_art.py` is an image converter that takes a PIL Image and converts it to ASCII characters that can then be printed to the screen.
+Examples can be found in the ASCII_Examples folder of the project.
 It can be used in isolation and has no dependencies with the rest of the project.
 Usage as shown:
 ####Via Command Line
 The command line version assumes the characters `'#@%S?+:*,. '` to use as conversion.
 ```
 python ascii_art.py path\to\image
 ```
-####Adding to own Code
+####Adding to your own Code
 Pillow is a dependcy.
 ```
 from ascii_art.py import ASCII_ART